 The last suggestion is actually what NOT to pack.
 You’ll want to be sure to leave extra empty space in your suitcase before you arrive in Peru because this country has some of the most beautiful textiles in the world!
 You’ll be tempted to buy lots of alpaca sweaters, knit hats, colorful blankets, and other beautiful things.
 Do yourself a favor and leave yourself room to pick up things as you go.

 And that’s it!
-Everything you need for a trip to Peru for any length of time.
+Everything you want to know on what to pack for Peru for any length of time.

 For more packing posts: